kaido24/pdf-meta-parser/README.md

 # PDF-Meta-Parser
 Extract PDF data from the file and add it the the Wordpress metadata.
 Most of the job is done by PDF Parser http://www.pdfparser.org/

+#Benefits
+You may want to search through PDF files.
+You gonna get some help from https://wordpress.org/plugins/search-everything/